-Christmas is upon us and if you need a vegetarian/vegan option or just something different, then this lentil, mushroom and sweet chestnut vegan wellington, flavoured with my secret ingredient rose harissa, is going to blow you away.
-The filling of this wellington is fabulous on its own, I mean, you can really end up just eating spoonfuls of it.
-Together with my vegan spinach and feta strudel, smashed brussell sprouts, Roast miso & maple parsnips, and vegan gravy, you will hopefully have your Christmas day plant-based options covered.
+Christmas is upon us, and if you need a vegetarian/vegan option or just something different, then this lentil, mushroom and sweet chestnut vegan wellington, flavoured with my secret ingredient, rose harissa, is going to blow you away.
+The filling of this wellington is fabulous on its own; I mean, you can end up just eating spoonfuls of it.
+Together with my vegan spinach and feta strudel, smashed Brussell sprouts, Roast miso & maple parsnips, and vegan gravy, you will hopefully have your Christmas day plant-based options covered.

 If you want to go beyond a nut roast for the plant-based offering on your Christmas table, why not try this vegan wellington.
 It is very moreish and looks good too.
 The pastry is braided and when finished and cooked, it makes a great centrepiece on your Christmas table.
 Don't be daunted by the braiding, just follow my video below.
 Also rest assured that the puff pastry is quite forgiving, so any errors will be sorted during the baking.

 The filling is easy to prepare and it remains moist after baking.
 The green lentils do not need to be soaked overnight and cook quite quickly.
 The mushrooms give it an earthiness.
 I decided to use rose harissa to give this recipe an extra lift.

 Right then, let's cook!